ngi-nix/summer-of-nix/README.md

   After successful participation, you will be invited to NixCon 2024, a conference for Nix users and developers from all over the world.
   And you will be afforded an opportunity for exposure with potential employers for whom Nix is a core strength.

-## Mob programming

-As a participant, you will be in one of several teams working in [remote mob programming format](https://www.remotemobprogramming.org/).
-To ensure successful collaboration, each team includes a facilitator – a more experienced developer who is familiar with mob programming.

-The teams will be supported by a resident developer and the program organisers.

 ## Timeline

-- March: Organisers recruit facilitators
+- March: Organisers recruit mentors
-- April: Facilitators recruit mob members
+- April: Mentors recruit participants
-- Late May to early September: Mobs work
+- Late May to early September: Work period with regular meetings

 ## Applications

-Mob programming facilitators are recruited by the organisers.
-The [call for facilitator applications](./facilitators.md) has closed on 2024-03-24.

-Each facilitator sets their mob's schedule and, in turn, recruits four members for their mob.
-The [call for participant applications](./participants.md) is open until 2024-05-10.
+All details about applications will be announced here in the first months of 2025.

 ## Eligibility